Coffee in Portugal: What to Order, What Not to Order, and Why It Matters

 • Don’t ask for a coffee unless you want an espresso: If you ask for “um café,” most people will assume you mean an espresso and won’t ask you to clarify any further.

-• Espressos are king: The most common coffee is “um café” (also called “uma bica” (bee-kah) in Lisbon or “um cimbalino” in Porto, which is an espresso that normally isn’t filled to the top (unless you ask).
-However, many people drink milky coffees around breakfast time (typically uma meia de leite (the most similar coffee to a latte) or um galão (a larger, milky coffee).
+• Espressos are king: The most common coffee is “um café” (also called “uma bica” (bee-kah) in Lisbon or “um cimbalino” in Porto), an espresso that normally isn’t filled to the top (unless you ask).
+That said, milky coffees like uma meia de leite (the closest thing to a latte) and um galão (a larger, milky coffee) are popular around breakfast time.

 • Portugal has its own coffee types: You won’t typically find lattes, cappuccinos, or flat whites in traditional pastelarias.
 Portugal has its own types of coffees (which we cover below).

-• Coffee is enjoying sitting down: It’s rare to take coffee to go (although it’s becoming more common in Lisbon and Porto).
-Most people sit down or if they’re in a rush, have a quick espresso at the counter.
+• Coffee is enjoyed sitting down: It’s rare to take coffee to go (although it’s becoming more common in Lisbon and Porto).
+Most people sit down, or if they’re in a rush, have a quick espresso at the counter.

-• Flavorings are not the norm: Sugar is served in a packet, not in the coffee, and you can add it if you want to make it sweet.
+• Flavorings are not the norm: Sugar is served in a packet, not in the coffee, and you add it if you want it.
 Syrups and flavorings are not common, but you can get your sugar fix by eating one of the many delicious cakes available.

 • Tipping: Tipping isn’t expected, though rounding up the bill is sometimes done (e.g. if a coffee costs €1.50, leave €2).
 Of course, tips are always appreciated.